• Skip to content

 Your changing shape

-You might be amazed at your changing shape.
-You’ll almost certainly be looking pregnant by now, and it could be time to get some maternity clothes or at least some comfortable ones.
 If you haven’t already, you could think about being fitted for a maternity bra if your budget allows.
-Some women find that a fitted sports top is enough.
+Or you might find that a fitted sports top is enough.

 Your feet might get bigger too, because of the extra fluid in your body and the extra weight you’re carrying and also because your ligaments are stretching.
 Your favourite shoes might not fit anymore.
 As well as comfort, your feet need good support to prevent problems down the track.

-Some women worry about the size of their ‘bump’ – too big, or not big enough?
+You might worry about the size of your ‘bump’ – too big or not big enough?
 It doesn’t matter how big it looks or what other people say about it.
-Your health professional will feel and measure your tummy as your pregnancy progresses.
-This is the only reliable guide to your baby’s growth.
+Your doctor or midwife will check your baby’s growth as your pregnancy progresses.
+They do this by feeling your tummy, and measuring the distance between your pubic bone and the top of your uterus.

 Your baby when you’re 19 weeks pregnant